What is Group Development?

 The main objective of group development is to develop a group that is able to perform the given tasks.
 In such a group, there is no feeling of “I” everyone is interdependent on each other and one’s actions affect the performance of the whole team.

-The famous psychologist Bruce Tuckman is the pioneer to introduce the model of group development in his essay titled “Developmental Sequence in Small Groups” in 1965.
+The famous psychologist Bruce Tuckman was the pioneer to introduce the model of group development in his essay titled “Developmental Sequence in Small Groups” in 1965.
 At first, Tuckman introduced only four stages namely – forming, storming, norming, and performing.

 Later almost after 10 years the adjourning stage is added to the original stages of the Tuckman.
-Today this model is commonly known as Tuckman’s stages of a group or team development.
+Today this model is commonly known as Tuckman’s stages of group or team development.
 Let’s discuss these stages.

 Tuckman’s 5 Stages of Group Development

 Let’s discuss Tuckman’s 5 stages (forming, storming, norming, performing, and adjourning) of group development in detail.

 The forming stage is the initial stage of group formation.
 In this stage, people have the willingness to join the group and they try to introduce each other.
 They are excited to know each other and at the same time, they are also anxious to know the scope of the group and whether or not they are fit for that group.